sylvainprigent/sdeep/docs/source/guide.rst

 |   \|-- datasets.py
 | params.json

-The `__init__.py` file can stay empty, it only declare to python that it is a python module.
+The `__init__.py` file can stay empty, it only declare the python module.
 In the `dataset.py` file we can create our dataset as a regular `PyTorch` dataset

 .. code-block:: python

+    from typing import Callable
+    import numpy as np
+    import torch
+    from torchvision.datasets import MNIST

+    from torch.utils.data import Dataset

     class MNISTDenoising(Dataset):
-        """Dataset to use the MNIST data for denoising learning
+        """Dataset to use the MNIST data for image denoising

-        :param dir_name: Directory where the MNIST data are downloaded locally
+        :param dir_name: Directory where the MNIST data are downloaded locally,
-        :param noise_sigma: Standard deviation of the random gaussian noise to add
+        :param noise_sigma: Standard deviation of the random gaussian noise to add,
-        :param train: True to use train set, false to use test set
+        :param train: True to use train set, false to use test set,
         :param transform: Transformation to apply to the input images (data augmentation)
         """
         def __init__(self,